 As primary care providers, FNPs typically work in clinics and other outpatient settings where they may treat people with acute conditions, as long as the condition is not life threatening and the patient's health is not deteriorating.
-In contrast, ACNPs work in emergency rooms, inpatient hospitals, and ICUs, where they specifically treat acute, often life threatening conditions.
+In contrast, ACNPs work in emergency rooms, inpatient hospitals, and intensive care units (ICUs), where they specifically treat acute, often life-threatening conditions.

 The Difference Between FNPs and ACNPs

 The nursing field constantly evolves, addressing issues that lead to better care for patients.
-For instance, certificate options change as certifying agencies align their credentials with the APRN Consensus Model.
+For instance, certificate options change as certifying agencies align their credentials with the Advanced Practice Registered Nurse (APRN) Consensus Model.
 This model provides guidance that allows states to regulate APRN education, licensure, job description, and accreditation.

-Practitioners can now choose between becoming an adult gerontology acute care nurse practitioner (AG-ACNP) or a pediatric nurse practitioner acute care (PNP-AC).
+Practitioners can now choose between becoming an adult-gerontology acute care nurse practitioner (AG-ACNP) or a pediatric nurse practitioner acute care (PNP-AC).
 Prospective students should examine the differences between these specialities to determine the best path.
-The following list briefly describes each role:

 FNP and ACNP Core Differences

-The APRN regulatory model uses a multi-tiered system to classify nurse practitioners, which begins with four APRN roles, followed by population foci.
+The APRN regulatory model uses a multitiered system to classify nurse practitioners, which begins with four APRN roles, followed by population focus.
 The next tier considers healthcare needs, such as acute care.
-For instance, an FNP's role is a nurse practitioner and their population foci covers the entire family across their lifespan.
+For instance, an FNP's role is a nurse practitioner and their population covers the entire family across their lifespan.